tharrod1/CRC16/README.txt

 The files with the CRC extension have a valid CRC with ONE EXCEPTION - WS-BOGUS.crc which has an invalid CRC (for WS.plain).

-In the event that you'd like to change input data or the calculated CRC to something that is appropriately valid or invalid, REMEMBER to use a simple TEXT editor, such as Notepad, Notepad++, VIM, EMACS, or gedit, to modify the file's content.